Planning & Inspection FAQs

 - Name and phone number of owner/general contractor doing the job

 - Flammable liquid tanks when a Fire Department permit has been issued, except that foundations for said tanks shall require a building permit.

-- Moveable cases, counters and partitions not over five feet nine inches (5'9") high.
+- Moveable cases, counters, and partitions not over five feet nine inches (5 feet 9 inches) high.

-- Platforms, walks and decks not more than six inches (6") above grade and not over any basement of story below.
+- Platforms walk and decks not more than six inches (6 inches) above grade and not over any basement or story below.

-- Prefabricated swimming pools accessory to a Group R, Division 3 Occupancy in which the pool walls are entirely above the adjacent grade and if the capacity does not exceed 5,000 gallons.
+- Prefabricated swimming pool accessory to a Group R, Division 3 Occupancy in which the pool walls are entirely above the adjacent grade and if the capacity does not exceed 5,000 gallons.

-- Retaining walls which are not over four feet (4') in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding Class I, II or III-A liquids.
+- Retaining walls that are not over four feet (4 feet) in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding Class I, II, or III-A liquids.
 (Retaining walls placed in succession shall be considered one wall if, upon drawing a line from the bottom of the footing of the lower wall at a forty-five (45) degree angle up and towards the higher wall, the line intersects the higher wall or any material retained by the wall at any point.)

-- Window awnings supported by an exterior wall of Group R, Division 3, and Group U Occupancies when projection not more than fifty-four inches (54").
+- Window awnings supported by an exterior wall of Group R, Division 3, and Group U Occupancies when projection, not more than fifty-four inches (54 inches).

 - Unless otherwise exempted, separate plumbing, electrical and mechanical permits will be required for the above-exempted items.